sseanliu/chatgpt-custom-shortcuts-pro/README.md

 #### If you’d like to help maintain this extension and can set up a GitHub repo to kick off the community, contact me via the support hub link at bottom of this page.
 ---

+Current Known Bugs:
+- Copy and join all code boxes is including text outside of code boxes.
+This feature may be retired.

+#### [5.1.2025]
+##### Improved or Fixed
+- Added keybord shortcuts to show the model picker
+- Added keyboard shortcuts using alt or control plus numbers 1-5 to switch between models.
+- Fonally got the bottom bar opacity to consistently fade to the user set opacity.
+- 6 languages officially supported including Englisg, Spanish, Hindi, Japanese, Ukrainian and Russian.
+- Scrolling functions faster and more aggressive.
+- Fixed bug in settings where the opacity slider for bottom bar was showing even when the feature was disabled.

 #### [4.25.2025]
 ##### Improved or Fixed